UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 In the example above, it will try to match 2 different regex expressions (keys: task, run) within the SeriesDescription field and bodypart in BodyPartExamined field.

-By using the same keys in customEntities and if found, it will add this new entities directly into the final filename. customEntities can be a list that combined extractor keys and regular entities.
+By using the same keys in custom_entities and if found, it will add this new entities directly into the final filename. custom_entities can be a list that combined extractor keys and regular entities.
 If key is `task` it will automatically add the field "TaskName" inside the sidecase file.

-## searchMethod
+## search_method

-default: `"searchMethod": "fnmatch"`
+default: `"search_method": "fnmatch"`

 fnmatch is the behaviour (See criteria) by default and the fall back if this option is set incorrectly. `re` is the other choice if you want more flexibility to match criteria.

-## caseSensitive
+## case_sensitive

-default: `"caseSensitive": "true"`
+default: `"case_sensitive": "true"`

 If false, comparisons between strings/lists will be not case sensitive.
-It's only disabled when used with `"searchMethod": "fnmatch"`.
+It's only disabled when used with `"search_method": "fnmatch"`.

 ## post_op